kaviles22/EEG_SignalsClassification/README.md

 - Experiment in white: [White Data](https://github.com/kaviles22/SenalesEEG/tree/main/Blanco/DatosBrutos)
 -
 ## Data pre-processing
 Once the data was exported we focused on processing the raw data files in order to only maintain the information in which we were going to focused, those rows were: ***MarkerValueInt*** (Label), ***EEG.O1*** and ***EEG.O2***.
 The data was divided into files, using the [pre-processing.ipynb](https://github.com/kaviles22/SenalesEEG/tree/main/src/Pre-Procesado.ipynb) file, each file represented a *temporary window*, which is understood as the time at which the subject was exposed to an specific stimuli, in this case each temporary window represented a 3 second recording.
-The files were categorized into the respective folders, as shown below.
+The files were categorized into the respective folders depending on their labels, as shown below.
 ![P300 experiment](static/files_division.PNG)